 - Your application for graduation/intent to graduate form requested a mailing address for your diploma and a copy of your final transcript.
-During the commencement ceremony, each student will receive a diploma cover along with a congratulatory word from the Chancellor.
 Students will receive the original diploma within approximately 12 weeks of the close of the semester after a review of academic credentials is completed, and diplomas are ordered.
 If you need to change your diploma mailing address, please contact the Office of the Registrar at 608.342.1321.

 Prior to Commencement